jkiesele/djctools/README.md

 # djctools

-`djctools` is a package designed to simplify logging and loss management for deep learning models, specifically focusing on multi-GPU training and nested module structures.
+`djctools` is a package designed to simplify logging, loss management, and multi-GPU training for deep learning models, specifically focusing on nested module structures and irregular data handling.
 It includes a wrapper for [Weights & Biases (wandb)](https://wandb.ai/) logging and custom logging-capable PyTorch modules, such as `LoggingModule` and `LossModule`, allowing fine-grained control over logging and modular loss calculation within complex model hierarchies.
+Additionally, it provides a `Trainer` class to facilitate manual data parallelism with irregular data across multiple GPUs, explicitly designed to work seamlessly with the [djcdata data loader](https://github.com/jkiesele/djcdata/blob/master/src/djcdata/torch_interface.py).

 ## Features

 - Singleton wrapper around `wandb` for controlled logging across models.
 - `LoggingModule` class with integrated logging capabilities that can be toggled on or off at different levels in the model.
 - `LossModule` class for modular and toggled loss calculation, with built-in support for aggregation across multiple loss terms.
+- `Trainer` class for manual data parallelism, supporting irregular data and custom data loaders, including compatibility with the `djcdata` data loader.
 - Batch logging with buffered flushing to optimize performance.

 ---